-This six week course focuses on providing you with the fundamental principles of collection and dissemination of sensitive information across the Electronic Warfare environment.
-You will learn about conducting Electronic Warfare operations in a small team, under tactical conditions day and night.
-Your ability to understand and adhere to communications security principles, coupled with your capacity to operate specialist Electronic Warfare equipment will be the foundation of learning for this course.
-Being a team member who can apply the fundamentals of technology and Electronic Warfare, combined with possessing physical courage will see you successfully graduate as a junior Electronic Warfare Operator.
-With experience ‘on the job’ you could be on EW operations in a short space of time.
+This seven week course focuses on providing you with the fundamental principles of collection and dissemination of information from within the electromagnetic spectrum.
+You will learn to conduct Electronic Warfare Operations in a small team, under tactical conditions by day and night.
+You can expect to operate out of a vehicle and on foot for the field training components of this course.
+Your ability to apply communications security principles, matched with your capacity to operate specialist Electronic Warfare equipment will be the foundation of learning over the course.

 Salary and benefits

 Careers in the Army are well-rewarded, diverse and exciting.
 As you become more experienced and move up through the ranks, gaining additional skills and qualifications, your salary will rise accordingly.